ThonnyRG/Desarrollo-de-aplicaciones/README.md

 # Desarrollo de Aplicaciones Repo

-This is a repository, that I gona save my University workhome/work
+This is a repository, that I'm gona save my University workhome/work

 The repo is for the educative Experience "Desarrollo de aplicaciones", taught by a **_bald_** teacher XD